 CNSC Conflict of Interest Policy

-This policy takes effect on September 1st, 2022 and replaces the 2012 Conflict of Interest and Post-Employment Policy for the Canadian Nuclear Safety Commission (CNSC).
+This policy takes effect on November 1, 2023, and replaces the 2022 Conflict of Interest Policy for the Canadian Nuclear Safety Commission (CNSC).

 2. Application